 3. I’m told some of the impact activities might change as the needs of the community change.
 This is really big because it shows the company is putting the community first.
 Once Entrena and IDDI meet their goals in particular communities they may shift their efforts into a different community or need but the concept will always be impactful and positive.

 4. The impact activities are about working alongside local people to produce a positive outcome or make their quality of life better.
 It’s about working with them rather than doing the job for them and I think this is a key element in any volunteer project.
 It’s about giving a hand up not a hand out.

-Even though I don’t consider myself a cruiser I’m glad to see there is a better option to do it in a more responsible way and I would definitely take a Fathom cruise again.
-There are a couple of things some of us think could be improved like receiving better toinformation before the trip, such as how gratuities work (about $80 is added to your bill at the end of the week) and what to pack for each impact activity.
+There are a couple of things some of us think could be improved however.
+It would have been helpful to receive better information before the trip, such as how gratuities work (FYI about $80 is added to your bill at the end of the week) or what to pack for each impact activity.
 The company is still brand new so I’m sure they’re tweaking things along the way.
 Until then, I’ve added some must-pack items below plus a few tips that came in handy for me.

 Finally…. take a deep breath and jump in wholeheartedly!
-The DR is a beautiful culture with beautiful people who will open up their arms and homes to you.
+The DR is a beautiful place with beautiful people who will open up their arms and homes to you.